arjunsurendran24/outlier-detection-iqr/README.md

 # Output

-The output will be a text file with *.report.txt
+The output will be a text file with name in the format *.report.txt

 It contains
 1. Outlier ID
-2. Outlier Data corresponding to those ID
+2. Outlier Measure and its value
 3. Low threshold for ID
 4. High threshold for ID

+Example output is given in the folder `sample_output`

 # References